ArMa0704/ArMa0704/README.md

 ## Arthur M.
-- currently pursuing a Bachelor's degree in Data Science with a minor in Cybersecurity
+- pursuing a Bachelor's degree in Data Science with a minor in Cybersecurity
-- regularly active on TryHackMe to improve in all aspects of Cybersec
 - eager to apply my knowledge and expand it in any intership or project opportunities

 - Fluent in English and French